jtjacques/mturk-manage/README.md

   * Bonus payments require a bonus value, in US dollars, and a message explaining the reason for the payment.
     * Note that bonus payments are subject to an [Amazon fee](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_SendBonusOperation.html), similar to the fee charged on the assignment itself.
   * A payment reference is available which must be unique for each payment in a 24 hour period.
 This defaults to the last six characters of the `WorkerId` and the last six characters of the `AssignmentId`, separated by a hyphen (`-`).
 In the event that a bonus payment fails, it can be resent with the same reference without the risk of making the payment twice.
 Should you wish to send a second bonus to the same worker, for the same assignment, in a 24 hour period the reference should be changed.
-* *Message*: see the *Worker Actions* section below.
+* *Message*: see the *Other Actions* section below.
 * *Message Displayed*: Send a message to all currently displayed workers.
   * This action respects the current filter option.
 For example, to message only *Approved* workers, select the *Approved* filter before choosing this action.
   * *All*: Send a message to all workers for this HIT.
     * This action is equivalent to selecting the *All* filter and choosing the *Message Displayed* action.

-## Worker Actions
+## Other Actions
-In addition to actions which strictly relate to existing tasks, the interface also offers *Worker Actions*.
-These are activated using the *Worker Actions* button on the *Manage HITs* overview page.
+In addition to actions which strictly relate to existing tasks, the interface also offers *Other Actions*.
+These are activated using the *Other Actions* button on the *Manage HITs* overview page.

 ### Message Worker
 This action allows the requester to send a message to an individual worker for whom they have previously accepted or rejected an assignment.